 I tend to focus on winning proposals instead of efficiency.
 One more win can produce enough revenue to cover the inefficiency of many proposals.
 If you want more revenue, you are better off focusing on winning than reducing proposal effort.
 Unfortunately, many organizations treat proposals as a cost instead of as an investment (let alone the core competency of the organization).
 Proposal costs are covered out of the overhead portion of the budget, and that’s always under pressure for reduction.

+But the best ways to reduce effort on proposals have very little to do with proposal production.
 Here are eight ways companies waste a ton of money on proposals:

 - Not being selective in what they bid.
 Fooling yourself into thinking a bid is an “opportunity” just because you have an RFP and think you can do the work does not mean that you are prepared to win it.
 Fooling yourself into thinking you can win it, even though you’re not prepared, only makes it worse.

 - Not being ready to win at RFP release.
 If you are not ready to win at RFP release, it means you’ll be trying to figure out what it will take to win while writing.
 This means you’ll have to do re-writes every time you figure out something new.